Motor-k/Nexusmods-Info-Fetcher/Readme.md

 `Nexusmods information fetcher` is a simple python+gui program that allows the user to specify a game name and a mod id and automatically get its information from [nexusmods](https://www.nexusmods.com/) for use in conjunction with [fluffy mod manager](https://www.nexusmods.com/site/mods/818)

-A program to allow automatically creating mods with multiple options is under development.
+~~A program to allow automatically creating mods with multiple options is under development.~~ The program can be found [here](https://github.com/Motor-k/Fluffy-Automated-Option-Generator)

 This document explains the libraries used by the NexusMods Information Fetcher program and how to install and run it.